 Signed in 2009 as an eighth-round draft pick by the Boston Red Sox, Wilkerson began his minor league career with the single-A Lowell Spinners, batting .264 in 31 games with 10 doubles, 11 RBI, and five stolen bases.
 He was promoted in 2012 to double-A Portland, and has earned the Red Sox ML Base Runner of the Month award three times since May 2012.

 In 2014, he earned a brief call-up to Triple-A Pawtucket, where he played in 25 games.

-Currently: Wilkerson was called up to Triple-A, hitting .234 with eight runs scored.
-He returned to Double-A Portland and has upped his hitting, going .317 in his past 10 games with five doubles and five runs scored.As a Jaguar: Wilkerson was the 2009 NCAA Division II Player of the Year, batting .441 with 24 HR and 82 RBI.
+Currently: Wilkerson ended the year in Double-A Portland, batting .266 with 23 doubles, 43 RBI, and 11 SB.
+His 2015 season begins in the spring.As a Jaguar: Wilkerson was the 2009 NCAA Division II Player of the Year, batting .441 with 24 HR and 82 RBI.
 He tacked on 17 doubles, seven triples, and 13 stolen bases to go along with a .502 on-base percentage for the campaign.

 Minor League Baseball Stats

 Foreman played four years in the minor leagues, rising all the way up to Triple-A Louisville – a Cincinnati Reds affiliate - in the Independent League.
 He was originally drafted by the Arizona Diamondbacks, but suffered a broken leg in his second season.
 He displayed speed on the basepaths to go with a strong batting eye and strong defensive skills in the outfield, highlighted by his 2001 campaign where he tallied 23 steals, a 42-to-25 walk-to-strikeout ratio, and 66 hits in just 61 games.